robdongas/RAU-web/content/about.md

 # When will the study happen?

-The studies will be running all throughout October.
-Sessions are available from 9am-6pm on Wednesday, Thursday, Friday and Saturday each week.
+The studies will be running all throughout October and November.
+Sessions are available from 9am-6pm on various days each week.

 See the [booking page](/RAU-web/book) to find a time that works for you.